A deadly standoff in 1992 changed federal use-of-force rules. Here's why it matters

 "To all ICE officers: you have federal immunity in the conduct of your duties," Miller said.
 "Anybody who lays a hand on you or tries to stop you or tries to obstruct you is committing a felony."

+After Pretti's death, DHS Secretary Kristi Noem claimed he had "brandished" a gun at officers and "attacked" officers, suggesting that use of force was justified.
+The video evidence and eyewitness accounts that have surfaced so far appear to refute that assertion.
+There has been no evidence that NPR has verified of Pretti brandishing his handgun at any time during the encounter with federal agents.

-Rep. Delia Ramirez, D-Ill., told NPR she believes this has created space for Congress to act.
+Rep. Delia Ramirez, D-Ill., told NPR she believes these instances of deadly force have created space for Congress to act.
 She and Rep. Seth Magaziner, D-R.I., have co-sponsored the DHS Use of Force Oversight Act to establish a baseline policy.

 "What my bill does, it actually codifies and mandates by Congress a legislative requirement that it doesn't matter if it's Trump's ICE, Biden's ICE, Democrats' ICE or whoever," Ramirez said.
 "They now have to abide by the policy that is set, regardless of who's in the leadership or who is running DHS."